microsoft/DirectX-Graphics-Samples/Libraries/D3D12RaytracingFallback/readme.md

 # D3D12 Raytracing Fallback Layer
-The D3D12 Raytracing Fallback Layer is a library that emulates the DirectX Raytracing API on devices without native driver/hardware support.
+The D3D12 Raytracing Fallback Layer is a library that emulates the DirectX Raytracing (DXR) API on devices without native driver/hardware support.

+**[Windows October 2018 Update]** The Fallback Layer emulation runtime works with the final DXR API in Windows October 2018 update.
+The emulation feature proved useful during the experimental phase of DXR design.
+But as of the first shipping release of DXR, the plan is to stop maintaining this codebase.
+The cost/benefit is not justified and further, over time as more native DXR support comes online, the value of emulation will diminish further.
+That said, the code functionality that was implemented is left in place for any further external contributions or if a strong justification crops up to resurrect the feature.
+We welcome external pull requests on extending or improving the Fallback Layer codebase.

 ## Overview
 ![MiniEngine Screenshot](../../Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingMiniEngineSample/Screenshot.png)